 The most significant human rights problems were corruption and widespread domestic violence.
-Vague laws and a lack of transparency in legislative, executive, and judicial processes undermined government efficiency and public confidence and invited corruption.
-Judicial and administrative tribunals lacked the financial and human resources as well as the institutional professionalism and status to function as independent and neutral adjudicators of criminal prosecutions and civil disputes.
-Domestic violence was pervasive, but the government lacked the capacity to address the problem effectively.
+Vague laws and a lack of transparency in legislative, executive, and judicial processes undermined government efficiency and invited corruption.
+Courts failed to function as independent and neutral adjudicators of criminal prosecutions and civil disputes.
+Domestic violence was pervasive and the government did not address it effectively.

-Other human rights problems observed included police abuse of prisoners and detainees; poor conditions in detention centers; arbitrary arrests; government interference with the media; religious discrimination; exit bans; trafficking in persons; discrimination against persons with disabilities; and discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
+Other human rights problems included police abuse of prisoners and detainees; poor conditions in detention centers; arbitrary arrests and lengthy pretrial detentions; government restrictions on media content; restrictions on the freedom of assembly; child abuse; exit bans; trafficking in persons; discrimination against persons with disabilities; discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons; and harsh labor conditions for certain foreign contract workers, including their exploitation through the garnishment of wages.

 Government steps to punish officials who committed abuses or to rectify discrimination were inconsistent.